 The northern parts of the state, especially the coastal areas, are the most affected, but the impacts of these systems can extend as far south as Sydney.
 Examples include ex-Tropical Cyclone Nancy, which crossed the New South Wales coast at Byron Bay in February 1990, and ex-Tropical Cyclone Zoe which crossed at Coolangatta/Tweed Heads in March 1974.
 Ex-Tropical Cyclone Violet caused very high seas between Coffs Harbour and Ballina in March 1996 and flash flooding in coastal areas.
 A cyclone in 1954 which crossed the NSW coast around Tweed Heads resulted in 26 deaths.

-Within the Bureau of Meteorology, the Brisbane Tropical Cyclone Warning Centre maintains a cyclone warning service extended to around Taree (32o south) but may extend warnings further south in some situations.
+Within the Bureau of Meteorology, the Brisbane Tropical Cyclone Warning Centre maintains a cyclone warning service extended to around Taree (32 degrees south) but may extend warnings further south in some situations.